Skip to content

 Note

-This functionality relies heavily on python-jose but it is not mandatory to use it in any way.
+This functionality relies heavily on pyjwt but it is not mandatory to use it in any way.
 You are free to use any library that suits your unique needs.
 Esmerald only offers some examples and alternatives.

 The claims